MADYS: the Manifold Age Determination for Young Stars

 {Department of Physics and Astronomy ‘Galileo Galilei’, University of Padova; Vicolo dell’Osservatorio 3, I-35122 Padova, Italy\\ \and INAF – Osservatorio Astronomico di Padova; Vicolo dell’Osservatorio 5, I-35122 Padova, Italy \and School of Physical Sciences, Faculty of Science, Technology, Engineering and Mathematics, The Open University; Walton Hall, Milton Keynes, MK7 6AA, UK }

-\abstract {The unrivalled astrometric and photometric capabilities of the Gaia mission have given new impetus to the study of young stars: both from an environmental perspective, as members of comoving star-forming regions, and from an individual perspective, as targets amenable to planet-hunting direct-imaging observations.} {In view of the large availability of theoretical evolutionary models, both fields would benefit from a unified framework that allows a straightforward comparison of physical parameters obtained by different stellar and substellar models.} {To this aim, we developed \textsc{madys}, a flexible Python tool for age and mass determination of young stellar and substellar objects.
-In this first release, \textsc{madys} automatically retrieves and cross-matches photometry from several catalogs, estimates interstellar extinction, and derives age and mass estimates for individual objects through isochronal fitting.} {Harmonizing the heterogeneity of publicly-available isochrone grids, the tool allows to choose amongst 16 models, many of which with customizable astrophysical parameters, for a total of $\sim 110$ isochrone grids.
-Several dedicated plotting function are provided to allow an intuitive visual perception of the numerical output.} {After extensive testing, we have made the tool publicly available (https://github.com/vsquicciarini/madys).
-We demonstrate here the capabilities of \textsc{madys}, summarising already published results as well providing several new examples.}
+\abstract {The unrivalled astrometric and photometric capabilities of the Gaia mission have given new impetus to the study of young stars: both from an environmental perspective, as members of comoving star-forming regions, and from an individual perspective, as targets amenable to planet-hunting direct-imaging observations.} {In view of the large availability of theoretical evolutionary models, both fields would benefit from a unified framework that allows a straightforward comparison of physical parameters obtained by different stellar and substellar models.} {To this aim, we developed the Manifold Age Determination for Young Stars (\textsc{madys}), a flexible Python tool for the age and mass determination of young stellar and substellar objects.
+In this first release, \textsc{madys} automatically retrieves and crossmatches photometry from several catalogs, estimates interstellar extinction, and derives age and mass estimates for individual objects through isochronal fitting.} {Harmonizing the heterogeneity of publicly available isochrone grids, the tool allows one to choose amongst 17 models, many of which with customizable astrophysical parameters, for a total of $\sim 110$ isochrone grids.
+Several dedicated plotting functions are provided to allow for an intuitive visual perception of the numerical output.} {After extensive testing, we have made the tool publicly available.
+Here, we demonstrate the capabilities of \textsc{madys}, summarizing previously published results as well providing several new examples.}

 \keywords{planets and satellites: fundamental parameters -- stars: fundamental parameters -- methods: data analysis }